We filter the world’s information with human knowledge

 Search Engine Optimization (SEO) experts are manipulating Search Engine Results Pages (SERP) to obtain or increase free traffic.
 SEO has become a significant industry and search engines have difficulty filtering this out.

 Especially when searching outside their areas of expertise, just like in normal life, people like to rely on expert knowledge.

 Finding expertise online currently requires searching the internet for blogs or review sites, then searching these for relevant information, which altogether takes a considerable amount of time.
 Once you’ve done this, you often still don’t know how reliable this information is.

 ZEEF is an expert-filtered link directory to help people find the most relevant links to support their buying decisions.
 Learn more about ZEEF and the features.

-Transparency and competition will safeguard the quality of information: our platform allows a multitude of experts per subject.
-This encourages experts not to sacrifice quality of information for commissions, as people would pick up on this and favor another expert.
+Transparency and competition will safeguard the quality of information: our platform allows a multitude of curators per subject.
+This encourages curators not to sacrifice quality of information for commissions, as people would pick up on this and favour another curator.
 Who benefits?

 I’m dyslectic and therefore very focussed on getting dense, good quality information.
 In 1999, before the rise of Google, a friend pointed me towards a dutch link directory (startpagina.nl), which proved to be perfect for me.
 Links are concise, a high-density information format, and they were well categorized and organized by knowledgeable people.